The orbit is the bony socket that holds the eye and its associated structures.

 Inferior orbital fissure

-Retrobulbar anesthesia affects all the nerves within the common tendinous ring (annulus of Zinn)
+Retrobulbar anaesthesia affects all the nerves within the common tendinous ring (annulus of Zinn).

 Bones of the Orbit